Prohibition is still to be achieved in the home, alternative care settings, day care, schools and penal institutions.

 “Strengthen efforts to prevent violence against and abuse of children (Bangladesh)”

 Examination in the second cycle took place in 2016 (session 26).
 No recommendation was issued specifically on corporal punishment of children.
-The following recommendations on children’s rights were made:
+The following recommendations on children’s rights were made and accepted:

-“Enact the Child Rights Bill (Maldives); Protect the rights of children (Pakistan); Continue to protect human rights and especially the rights of children (Angola); Put an end at the practice of torture, inhumane and degrading treatment in detention facilities and sexual violence, especially against women and children (Spain); Guarantee effective protection of child rights, including access to education and protection from child labor (Belgium); Implement and strengthen measures to protect the rights of the child, including preventing and combating the recruitment of child soldiers and trafficking in children (Singapore)”
+“Enact the Child Rights Bill (Maldives); Protect the rights of children (Pakistan); Continue to protect human rights and especially the rights of children (Angola); Guarantee effective protection of child rights, including access to education and protection from child labor (Belgium); Implement and strengthen measures to protect the rights of the child, including preventing and combating the recruitment of child soldiers and trafficking in children (Singapore)”

 The Syrian Arab Republic will be examined in the third cycle in 2021.